-The newest addition to the campus is the Doty Center, built in 2007.
+The Doty Center was built in 2007.
 This facility is designed to accommodate large events and athletic contests.
 This multi-purpose gymnasium is named after the late Dr. Brant Lee Doty who was a professor, dean, and chancellor of GLCC.
 This building will continue his legacy of service to students and constituents in the Lansing area and beyond.
+The newest construction project is the Knowles Learning Center to be completed in the Fall of 2014.